codahale/veil/docs/design.md

     clone ← Mix(clone, d)       // Mix in the private value. v ← Rand(64)                // Generate a 64-byte random value.
-    clone ← Mix(clone, v)       // Mix in the random value. x ← Derive(clone, 32) mod q // Derive a scalar from the clone.
+    clone ← Mix(clone, v)       // Mix in the random value. x ← Derive(clone, 64) mod ℓ // Derive a scalar from the clone.
     return x                    // Return the scalar to the outer context. end clone                     // Destroy the cloned protocol's state.
 ```